Our RAP in action

 Reconciliation in action

-After launching our first Reconciliation Action Plan eight years ago, March 2024 brings together a culmination of the NRMA’s past vision and action into this Stretch Rap which will seek to open doors in employment and access to vital services.
+After launching our first Reconciliation Action Plan eight years ago, March 2024 brought together a culmination of the NRMA’s past vision and action into this Stretch Rap which will seek to open doors in employment and access to vital services.

 From our CEO Rohan Lund: “Australia’s unique natural environment makes it one of the world’s coveted destinations for travel.
 The NRMA will continue to build valuable partnerships with First Nations tourism operators to open up our tourism experiences to Australians enjoying their own backyard or for visitors overseas.
 After all, how better to experience our extraordinary natural environment than through the shared experiences of those who were here first and know these lands best."